FamilySearch/GEDCOM.io/_pages/techfaqs.md

 3 PHRASE March 3rd (year unknown)
 ```

-# How do I link to individual structures in my GEDCOM?
+# How do I link to individual structures within a FamilySearch GEDCOM file?

 Inside a GEDCOM file, pointers do this using the cross-reference identifiers.
 However, cross-reference identifiers are *not* durable across import-export cycles and should not be used outside of a GEDCOM file.

-If you wish to reference a part of a GEDCOM file from outside that file, you should use one of the durable identifier structures: `UID`, `REFN`, or `EXID`.
+If you wish to reference a part of a FamilySearch GEDCOM file from outside that file, you should use one of the durable identifier structures: `UID`, `REFN`, or `EXID`.
 There is currently no standard way to do this, so any implementation will need to decide how the links will be navigated.
 The following show a few examples, using all three kinds of identifiers in three different external files:

 ```
 0 @I23@ INDI